memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.pagerank.md

     * **personalization** (*mgp.Nullable[str]*) – (default=None)
-    The “personalization vector” consisting of a dictionary with a key some subset of graph nodes and personalization value each of those.
+    The “personalization vector” consisting of a dictionary with a subset of graph nodes as a key and maps personalization value for each subset.
 At least one personalization value must be non-zero.
     If not specified, a nodes personalization value will be zero.
     By default, a uniform distribution is used.